tmikeschu/career-development-curriculum/module_two/cold_outreach_i.md

 Have an idea of how you would set up a meeting with a mentor before you contact them.

 ### Actual Email Formatting
-When you're ready to write your email, here are some things to keep in mind:
+When you're ready to write your email (or Slack message), here are some things to keep in mind:

 **Less is More:**

-* Keep it short
+* Keep it short (5-7 sentences)
-* 3-5 sentences is best practice
 * Be direct and make it easy for them -- can they respond to you in one sentence?

 **Email Format:**